Track the Institute’s progress in creating a sustainable campus.

 To learn more about the difference between Scope 1, Scope 2, and Scope 3 emissions, click here.

 Greenhouse Gas Audits

-Since the first audit in 2006, the Institute considerably reduced its carbon footprint.
-In FY 2006–07, greenhouse gas emissions associated with the Institute were equivalent to the emissions from 718 passenger vehicles driven for one year.
-In FY 2015–16, the Institute's travel carbon footprint dropped to equal the equivalent of emissions from 341 passenger vehicles driven for one year.
+Since the first audit in 2006, the Institute has considerably reduced its carbon footprint.
+In fiscal year (FY) 2006–2007, greenhouse gas emissions associated with the Institute were equivalent to the emissions from 718 passenger vehicles driven for one year.
+In FY 2017– 2018, the Institute’s travel carbon footprint dropped to equal the equivalent of emissions from 298 passenger vehicles driven for one year.

-Emissions resulting from the Institute's travel remain the largest component of the campus footprint.
+Emissions resulting from the Institute’s travel remain the largest component of the campus footprint.
 This is a major challenge that is currently being addressed by the Sustainability Council.
-More details about our campus improvements to mitigate our greenhouse gas emissions can be found in the "Carbon Neutrality" section of our "Current Initiatives" webpage.
+More details about our campus improvements to mitigate our greenhouse gas emissions can be found in the “Carbon Neutrality Initiative” section of our “What We Do” webpage.

 The Institute is committed to minimizing waste and increasing recycling whenever possible.
 The Sustainability Council continuously monitors, documents, and tracks the progress of weekly campus waste output.
 Our 2015–2016 waste metrics were as follows:

 On July 1, 2010, the Institute officially merged with Middlebury to become a Graduate School of Middlebury College.
 Accompanying the merger, the Institute set a goal of recycling at least 40 percent of its waste.
 At 46 percent of waste recycled weekly, we reached our recycling rate goal!
 However, we are not stopping here.
 We will continue to work with students, staff, and faculty to ensure that this upward trend continues into the coming years.
 In addition, we are also working on increasing our composting capacity.
 Stay tuned for more news soon!